-Chef John Keenan arrived at The Grey Horse recently with a strong CV and promised something different for the popular gastro pub in the heart of Balerno.
+The Grey Horse promised something different when the popular pub in the heart of Balerno opened a new restaurant.

-We popped in for lunch which is served Tuesday to Saturday (Sunday is a day for a roast dinner) and there were seven starters.
+We popped in for lunch which is served Tuesday to Saturday (Sunday is the day for a roast) and there were seven starters.
 The haggis scotch egg with coronation dressing

 looked different and it was, particularly with the smooth sauce which contained a hint of curry, proving an ideal starter.